SCIENCE 9th

 Cycles

+a.
 Unit Introduction

 b.

-Standards for unit
+for unit

-§ D19 - Explain how chemical and physical processes cause carbon to cycle through the major earth reservoirs.
+¤ D19 - Explain how chemical and physical processes cause carbon to cycle through the major earth reservoirs.

-§ D20 - Explain how solar energy causes water to cycle through the major earth reservoirs.
+¤ D20 - Explain how solar energy causes water to cycle through the major earth reservoirs.

-§ D24 - Explain how the accumulation of mercury, phosphates and nitrates affects the quality of water and the organisms that live in rivers, lakes and oceans.
+¤ D24 - Explain how the accumulation of mercury, phosphates and nitrates affects the quality of water and the organisms that live in rivers, lakes and oceans.

 c.

-Essential Questions: Explain what is meant by the phrase,
+Questions: Explain what is meant

 d.

-Essential Content:
+Essential

 1. The earth is a system containing essentially a fixed amount of each stable chemical atom or element.
 Each element can exist in several different chemical reservoirs.
 Each element on earth moves among reservoirs in the solid earth, oceans, atmosphere, and organisms as part of geochemical cycles.